Perry2004/UNO-Game-Management-System/README.md

 To be more specific each contributor gets an appropirate amount of work.
 If this is not reflected herein, then it would be represented inside below.
 The **main** idea is that all participants contribute equally.
-A decomposition into tasks was not required as each page was assigned to a unique participant (one to many), and therefore the User Storu assigned indicate the tasks assigned, as well.
+A decomposition into tasks was not required as each page was assigned to a unique participant (one to many), and therefore the User Stories assigned indicate the tasks assigned, as well.

 We divided the front-end (the React components) equally (in the manner above; one to many).
-Sifficine ttime was expended to determine viable table, which may be inquired by our TA mentor.
+Sufficient time was expended to determine viable table, which may be inquired by our TA mentor.

 Yuchen, Muhammad, and Perry have an quivalent number of tables to design.
 This is intentionally left somewhat vague as we must confer with our mentor to reduce the amount of tables.
 But at present, the division is such that equity of particiaption is maintained.
 We also divided the front-end (the React components) equally (in the manner above; one to many).